dymmond/edgy/docs/testing/model-factory.md

 {!> ../docs_src/testing/factory/factory_exclude.py !}
 ```

+### Sequences

+Sometimes you want to have increasing sequences.
+This can be archived by using the callcounts.
+Every field has a method named `get_callcount()` which returns the current amount of calls.
+By default it starts with 1.
+First field call = 1.

+!!!
+Tip
+    Only the callcounts of the main factories meta are used by default.
+SubFactories use also the callcounts of the main factory.
+    You can however drop in a dict in the build* method and it is used instead.
+    This can be useful if you want to have a global call count or don't want the counter advance.

+#### Resetting sequences

+For resetting the sequences, simply call `Factory.meta.callcounts.clear()` of the main factory.

 ## Build & build_and_save

 The central method for factories are `build(...)` and `build_and_save(...)` for saving after.
 It generates the model instance.